QUESTIONS ABOUT THE PPIA JUNIOR SUMMER INSTITUTE FELLOWSHIP PROGRAM

 All application materials, including letters of recommendation, are due by 11:59 p.m.
-EST (Eastern Standard Time) on November 1 annually.
+EST (Eastern Standard Time) on November 15, 2020.
 No late materials will be accepted.

 When will I know if I have been selected and is there a waitlist?

-Applicants will be notified of their selection status the first week in February.
+Applicants will be notified of their selection status in February.
 If you are placed on the waitlist, you will receive additional information on the decision timeline from the host site.

 Can I apply to more than one Junior Summer Institute?

 Yes, we strongly encourage you to apply to and rank all of the Junior Summer Institutes.
 Please note, international students are only eligible to rank the Princeton University and Carnegie Mellon University sites.

 Where can I receive support to complete the application?

 We recommend contacting your school’s national scholarship/fellowship office (or a similar department) for feedback on your application materials.
 They may also be able to connect you with past recipients of the fellowship at your school.
 PPIA does not have the capacity to provide individualized application review or connect potential applicants with alumni.

 Who should I ask for a letter of recommendation?